mjordan/iipqa/README.md

 ## Development/contributing

-There are two ways to extend this tool so that it performs additional tests on Islandora ingest packages: 1) write a custom post-iipqa script, or 2) modify the core content-model classes.
+There are two ways to extend this tool so that it performs additional QA tests on Islandora ingest packages: 1) write a custom post-iipqa script, or 2) modify the core content-model classes.

 If you want to contribute to the development of iipqa, please consider the following: